espinbrandon49/easy-access-weather/README.md

 ## Description
 A weather dashboard to allow a user to see the weather outlook for multiple cities.
 When the user searches for a city they are presented with current and five-day future conditions for that city and that city is added to the search history.
 When a city in the search history is clicked then the user is again presented with current and future conditions.

-I used the [OpenWeather API](https://openweathermap.org/api) to retrive weather data for the cities.
+I used the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for the cities.

 GitHub repository: https://github.com/espinbrandon49/easy-access-weather

 Deployed Link: https://espinbrandon49.github.io/easy-access-weather/

 ## Installation
-Runs in the browser
+* Runs in the browser
-Git clone - git@github.com:espinbrandon49/easy-access-weather.git
+* Git clone - git@github.com:espinbrandon49/easy-access-weather.git

 ## Tools
 JavaScript, HTML, CSS, Git, GitHub, Chrome DevTools